visanmar/MySQL-Alchemy/README.md

   ```

 ### Run the proyect
-- Make sure your MySQL server is running.
+Make sure your MySQL server is running.
-Inside app root directory (where you clone this repository)
+Inside app root directory (where you clone this repository):
 - Run Python app:
   ```cmd
   python ./src/app.py